nhsx/nhsx-internship-projects/content/projects/new_open/nhs-synth-extended.md

 **Keywords:** Synthetic, VAE, Tabular

-**Need:**  Over the course of three internship projects, we have developed [NHSSynth](https://github.com/nhsx/NHSSynth), a modular pipeline that allows different syntehtic generation models (e.g. our a Variational AutoEncoder (VAE) with differential privacy) to run compartive experiements for the gereenation of medium-high fidelity, high privacy healthcare data.
-It allows tabular, single table, synthetic data to be generated alongside an evaluation metric suite, a fairness toolset, and an adversarial attack suite.
+**Need:**  Over the course of three internship projects, we have developed [NHSSynth](https://github.com/nhsx/NHSSynth), a modular pipeline that allows different synthetic generation models (e.g. our a Variational AutoEncoder (VAE) with differential privacy) to run comparative experiments for the generation of medium-high fidelity, high privacy healthcare data.
+It allows tabular, single table, synthetic data to be generated alongside an evaluation metric suite, a fairness tool set, and an adversarial attack suite.

 This project would investigate expanding this tool to be able to generate multi-table, longitudinal, or multi-modal data using recent advances in the field.
 Alternatively, the project could look at a series of new generation methods and use the pipeline to benchmark these for different data formats and levels of quality.

 **Current Knowledge/Examples & Possible Techniques/Approaches:**
 In terms of:
 - Multi-table – various implementations of single-to-single, single-to-many, and many-to-many relationships mainly around either creating a synthetic population and then sampling logically from this or by defining a cross-table evaluation metric to train against
 - Longitudinal – two examples are [TimeGAN](https://proceedings.neurips.cc/paper_files/paper/2019/file/c9efe5f26cd17ba6216bbe2a7d26d490-Paper.pdf) and this [paper](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-023-01869-w) using a recurrent deep learning model.
 CRPD have also [published their work](https://cprd.com/sites/default/files/2022-04/Wang%20et%20al%20preprint.pdf) on creating and evaluating longitudinal data